TOUR OVERVIEW

 | Overnight | Guesthouse in Iprali |

-Day 4 — Iprali to Ushguli
+Day 4 — From Iprali to Ushguli

 | Distance | ~11 km |

-| Elevation | +400 m / −350 m |
+| Elevation change | +400 m / −350 m |

 | Walking time | 4–5 hours |

-| Overnight | — |
+| Overnight | Mestia |

-You’ll have time to explore before the transfer back to Mestia (roughly 2.5–3 hours by vehicle).
-If you have the legs, the hike toward Shkhara Glacier is worth the extra hours.
+You will have time to explore Ushguli before the transfer back to Mestia, which takes around 2.5–3 hours by vehicle.
+If you still have energy, it is worth walking toward the Shkhara Glacier for a few extra hours.

 ROUTE / MAP